Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

+Using the same notion, we can obtain similar results for the simulation of other Bell states and GHZ state.
+Since the von Neumann entropy gives the same results for the simulation and quantum entangled states, we prove the validity of the simulation in a more rigorous way.
 It should be pointed out that the phase pseudorandomness provided by PPSs is different from the case of quantum mixed states.
-The latter results in decoherence of states and all coherent superposition items disappearing.
-Different from the decoherence, some coherent superposition items remain in the mode state due to the constraints of the RPSs, such as $\gamma ^{\left( a\right) }+\gamma ^{\left( b\right) }=0,\gamma ^{\left( a\right) }+\gamma ^{\left( b\right) }+\gamma ^{\left( c\right) }=0$ for the simulation of Bell states and GHZ state, respectively.
+Quantum mixed states result from decoherence and all coherent superposition items disappeared.
+Different from the decoherence, some coherent superposition items remain in the simulation state due to the constraints of the RPSs, such as $\gamma ^{\left( a\right) }+\gamma ^{\left( b\right) }=0,\gamma ^{\left( a\right) }+\gamma ^{\left( b\right) }+\gamma ^{\left( c\right) }=0$ for the simulation of Bell states and GHZ state, respectively.
 These remaining items makes the simulation of quantum entangled pure states possible.

-In this letter, we utilize the properties of PPSs to distinguish classical fields that are overlapped in same space and time.
-A $2^{n}$-dimensional Hilbert space which contains tensor product structure is spanned by $n$\ classical fields modulated with PPSs.
-In our scheme, the resources required are classical fields modulated with PPSs instead of optical/space modes.
-One classical field modulated with one PPS can simulate one quantum particle.
-It means that the amount of classical fields and PPSs grows linearly with the number of quantum particles.
+In this letter, we utilize the properties of PPSs to distinguish the beams splitted from a single-photon field that are even overlapped in same space and time.
+A $2^{n}$-dimensional Hilbert space which contains tensor product structure is spanned by the single-photon field modulated with $n$ PPSs.
+In our proposal, the resources required are the PPSs instead of optical/space modes.
+An optical beam with a PPS can simulate one quantum particle.
+It means that the amount of PPSs grows linearly with the number of quantum particles.
 According to the m-sequence theory, the number of PPSs in the set $\Xi $ equals to the length of sequences, which means that the time resource (the length of sequence) required also grows linearly with the number of the particles.
-Based on the analysis above, we conclude that one can efficiently simulate quantum entanglement with linearly growing resources by using our scheme.
+Based on the analysis above, we conclude that one can efficiently simulate quantum entanglement with linearly growing resources by using our proposal.

+A constructive method for simulating quantum entanglement is presented in this letter, which has similar mathematical expressions and physical meanings with the cases in quantum mechanics.
+In the framework of quantum mechanics, the overall phase of wavefunction can be ignored for no contribution to the probability distribution.
+However, quantum entanglement must be related to two or more spatially separable quantum particles.
+We argue that each quantum particle might be characterized by the wave function with a unique random phase sequence, namely the quantum particle might own some unknown intrinsic phase mechanism.
+The intrinsic phase mechanism could be proven in atomic Bose-Einstein condensate experiments.
+If this hypothesis was established, the nonlocality of quantum entanglement described as a \textquotedblleft spooky action\textquotedblright\ might be easy to understand.